georgeburry/georgeburry.github.io/_posts/2018-05-14-API-data-for-analyzing-crashes.md

 data_sample_geo_df = get_lat_lng(data_sample_df, 'Maryland', 'COUNTY_NAME')
 ```
+We need to specify our own unique API key.

 ```python
 # Once you have signed up on DarkSky.net, you will be given an API key, which you need to insert here.
 api_key = "[YOUR API KEY HERE]"
 ```

-The next step is to make requests to the API for each of the crash instances in our sample.
+The next step is to make calls (requests) to the API for each of the crash instances in our sample.
 I am simply appending each entry into a dictionary with the place, coordinates, time and returned results.

 ```python
 import requests